-3.9.1.4.
+3.9.1.3.
 Error Log

 The Error Log is a record of significant errors that occur in the weighing system.
-Use the selection box on this setup screen to select Disabled or Enabled [default] for the Error Log.
+Use the selection box on this setup screen to select Disabled [default] or Enabled for the Error Log.

 Each record can vary in size, but the Error Log will store an average of 500 records.
-The Error Log is described in more detail in Appendix C, Table and Log File Structure, and in Chapter 5, Service and Maintenance.
+Additional The Error Log is described in more detail in Appendix B, Table and Log File Structure, and in Chapter 5, Service and Maintenance.